Elderly Recovery After Surgery – How Long Does it Take?

 Age is one of the highest risk factors for extended recovery times.
 However, it is not birth age that determines this risk, but physiological age.
 This means how well you have aged, which can be determined by how well you take care of your body.
 Healthy sleep patterns, regular exercise, eating a healthy diet, and avoiding smoking will help your body stay younger for longer.
 However, if these healthy habits are ignored, your body will put on more years sooner.

 These habits strengthen your body’s immune system and shorten recovery time for illness in the long run.
-In contrast, if you do not take care of your body, it can make recovery longer and harder.
+In contrast, if you do not take care of your body, it can make elderly recovery after surgery longer and harder.

 Also, as your body’s age advances, several vital functions slow down.
 It becomes harder to heal from injuries and even minor illnesses.
 This is why longer recovery times are a risk of geriatric surgery.